-It’s imperative that marketers understand color psychology and the theory behind it as different colors impact how brands are unconsciously perceived by consumers.
+It’s imperative that marketers understand color psychology and the theory behind it.
+Different colors impact how brands are unconsciously perceived by consumers.
 In fact, consumers consider visual appearance and color above other factors, with 85 percent of consumers citing color as the primary reason for buying a product.

 The colors you choose for your digital marketing and website design can also affect user experience and influence action.
 When designing advertisements, banners, call-to-action buttons, and other design elements, you need to consider the psychological color associations into account.

-In today’s digital world, it’s important for a brand to develop a strong visual image to be used consistently across all digital and non-digital marketing channels.
+In today’s digital world, it’s important for a brand to develop a strong visual image.
+That visual branding needs to be used consistently across all digital and non-digital marketing channels.
 Your website is often the first point of contact between your brand and prospective customers.
 Making a great first impression is essential.
 Studies indicate that our brain processes images 60,000 times faster than simple text, and 90 percent of information sent to our brains are visual.

 Color is an excellent way to grab attention and convey meaning.
 You can have the best website content and calls-to-action but if the prospective customer does not have a positive emotional connection to the colors, they will not remain on your site or view your digital marketing.

-Synchronizing color with branding visually helps tell a story and sets the tone for how it is perceived by the customer.
+Synchronizing color with branding visually helps tell a story.
+Color sets the tone for how it is perceived by the customer.
 When building your brand around color, you should choose a color representing the desired association and consistently apply the color to your logo, advertising, and website design.

 How do you choose a color?

 Think about what your marketing goals are and what response you want from your customers.
 Do you want people to get excited when they see your brand?
 Think about your target market.
-What are they attracted to?
 What are their values and aspirations?
+What do they like?

-When designing your website or digital marketing, consider which color might drive traffic, clicks, and encourage users in your company’s niche to act or purchase.
-While no single color is the best in increasing the conversion rate on a website, research shows a color which stands out ultimately performs better.
+When designing your website or digital marketing, consider which color may drive website traffic, clicks, and encourage users to act or purchase.
+There is no single color is the best in increasing conversion rates on a website.
+However, research shows that when a color stands out, it ultimately performs better.
 HubSpot tested a green call-to-action button vs. a red call-to-action button.
 The red button performed 21 percent better than the green.